Contents

 Prospective for Dripping.

 With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
 If you rarely clean your windows, you’ll require to clean up the skylight more often.
-Plus, mounting the roof is the only method to clean the outside of a skylight.
+Plus, mounting the roof is the only way to clean up the outside of a skylight.

 Skylight Cost Factors.

 The majority of standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the greater the rate.
-If your roof opening doesn’t fit among the listed below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest standard alternative on this list.
+The larger the skylight, the greater the rate.
+If your roof opening doesn’t fit one of the below sizes, expect to pay at least 25% more for the system than the next-closest standard alternative on this list.

 16-by-16 inches$ 150– $600.